Raise your hand if you’ve ever sat down to make your guest list …and then immediately stood back up and walked away

 This is where guest count starts to meet reality.

-Every single person you invite means food, drinks, chairs, maybe transportation… it adds up.
+Every single person you invite means food, drinks, chairs, maybe transportation… so it adds up.

 How many guests can we realistically afford?